Best Running Shoes for Travel in 2018

 - Sizing not accurate

-The PROFLY cushioning adds a softer feel to the heel to absorb shock while keeping the forefoot firm to add energy and propulsion to your run.
-In addition to this technology, the Cavu’s outsole has zonal RMAT for traction.
+The PROFLY cushioning adds a softer feel to the heel to absorb shock while keeping the forefoot firm.
+The result is nice energy return for a snappy ride.
+In addition, the Cavu’s outersole has zonal RMAT for traction.

 This is a lightweight shoe with a mesh upper for breathability.
-It has a lycra comfort-fit bootie beneath the mesh for seamlessness next to your skin.
-This is excellent for travel because you can wear these shoes sockless if you please.
+It has a lycra comfort-fit bootie beneath the mesh for seamless feel.

 The internal reinforcements in this shoe add support and stability, so whether you’re wearing them on planes, people-movers and escalators or you’re going for a morning run in a new city, you will never have to worry about losing your footing.